mudassir-awan/HapTune/README.md

 ## 🌍 Citation / Demo Submission

-A demonstration of this tool has been submitted to **World Haptics Conference 2025**.
+A demonstration of this tool has been accepted in **World Haptics Conference 2025**.
 For citation details, please contact the author or check the official publication (if accepted).

 ---